petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions/instance-settings-yaml-configuration-reference.md

 ---
 uuid: 57ce5bc2-3e8a-4c7a-b379-bbcc42ae6784
 ---
-# Instance settings YAML Configuration Reference
+# Instance Settings YAML Configuration Reference

-You can use an Instance settings client extension to configure a wide variety of Liferay configurations.
+You can use an instance settings client extension to configure a wide variety of Liferay configurations.
 Each configuration is referenced by its PID (Persistent IDentity).

-You can define an Instance settings client extension with a `client-extension.yaml` file.
+You can define an instance settings client extension with a `client-extension.yaml` file.

 ## Usage Details

-This `client-extension.yaml` file defines an Instance settings client extension:
+This `client-extension.yaml` file defines an instance settings client extension:

 ```yaml
 yoke-instance-settings: